 Richard Williams is a poet and photographer whose family come from Portsmouth, although he was born in Birmingham in 1965 and grew up in Frome, then lived in London and is now back in Portsmouth (don’t mention that song from the Lion King).
-In his other life working in recruitment, he has had some success with poems in magazines such as Acumen, Orbis, Envoi, Brittle Star, South, Frogmore Papers and Poetry Monthly.
-He hopes to publish a collection one day.
+He has had around 120 poems published in magazines such as Acumen, Orbis, Envoi, Brittle Star, South, Frogmore Papers and Poetry Monthly.
+His first collection, Landings, was published by Dempsey & Windle in 2018.
 He has been involved in Tongues & Grooves since 2007 and has sat on the committee since 2009.
 He helped with the selection of poems for the Portsmouth poetry anthology and organised and hosted the Poetry of Exile evening.

 Ben Williets is a first year Journalism student at the University of Portsmouth, with a keen interest in sports journalism.
 He hopes to build a career writing about sports, in particular football.
 Originally from Bournemouth, Ben recently moved to Portsmouth to study at the University.

 His Dad having been in the Royal Navy, Mike Wines was born in Malta in 1960.
 Ever since Brexit he really wishes it had been after 1964 so he could apply for Maltese citizenship.
 Pretty much retired since the passing of his wife Cathy 6 years ago, and then being made redundant from Land Registry, he focuses his time on supporting the local public houses and London Irish Rugby Club.
 Recently he has taken to treading the boards again with the SSA and is Chair of Portsmouth Green Party.